 Head inside the Queen's House and walk in royal footsteps – both real and fictional.

-Season four of The Crown used the Tulip Stairs among numerous Greenwich landmarks.
-You can catch a glimpse of the Queen's House iconic spiral staircase in the trailer above, as Princess Diana runs through an eerily deserted palace.
+Season four of The Crown filmed inside the Tulip Stairs of the Queen's House along with numerous other Greenwich landmarks.
+You can catch a glimpse of the Queen's House iconic spiral staircase in the trailer above, as Princess Diana runs through an eerily deserted palace...

 Sherlock Holmes: A Game of Shadows